Marlin Sportscars Update

 The bodywork is a combination of aluminium for the flat panels, and fibreglass for the moulded sections, including the distinctive radiator cowl, the outer wings, and the rear bodywork.

-The early Roadsters used Triumph mechanical components from the Herald, Vitesse, and Spitfire ranges, and are generically known as Mark 1’s.
-The all Triumph based cars had subtle changes in body and chassis design from the prototypes, and evolved gradually during the production run.
+The early Roadster all Triumph based kits had subtle changes in body and chassis design from the prototypes, and were required to be built from Triumph mechanical components from the Herald, Vitesse, and Spitfire ranges.
+These cars are generically known as Mark 1 Roadsters, and the design evolved gradually during the production run.
 Doors were an option on all cars from quite early on and they don’t give an indication of age, as some later cars had none!
 The last Triumph based kit was produced in June 1983, and of the 236 all Triumph kits produced approximately 160 are known to have been put on the road.

-The Roadster was developed into a Marina/Ital based kit, which looked very similar to the earlier cars but used the Morris Marina/Ital as the donor vehicle, and the majority were built from a single donor car using all Marina mechanicals, the engines including the 1275cc A-Series, 1700cc O Type, and 1800cc TC (twin carb) B-Series.
-However, the Triumph front suspension was always well regarded by engineers (more than could be said for the rear !) so Marlin also built kits using Triumph front suspension and Marina rear axle and suspension, these are known as “Hybrids”.
+The Roadster was redesigned by Paul Moorhouse into a Marina/Ital based kit, which looked very similar to the earlier cars but used the Morris Marina/Ital as the donor vehicle.
+The majority were built from a single donor car using all Marina mechanicals, the engines including the 1275cc A-Series, 1700cc O Type, and 1800cc TC (twin carb) B-Series.

 The pictures below are of an Ital based Roadster.

-In 1991 another design was put into production – the Cabrio.
-Still very much a Marlin in looks, it is slightly wider inside and built around more up to date mechanicals, normally from the Ford Sierra.
+After the Sierra based Berlinetta, Paul produced another design, and the Cabrio was put into production in 1991.
+Still very much a Marlin in looks, it is wider inside and built around more up to date mechanicals, normally from the Ford Sierra/Granada/Scorpio.
 This car gives all the fun of the Roadster but with more modern comfort, suspension and power.
-Featuring an advanced chassis construction technique, this is the “posh” Roadster, and as with both of it’s predecessors can be made to accept a variety of engine options.
-The Cabrio is a superb “Grand Touring” car, and of late some Cabrios have been built using BMW mechanicals and power
+Featuring an advanced chassis construction technique, this is the “posh” Roadster, and as with both of its predecessors can be made to accept a variety of engine options.
+The Cabrio is a superb weather-tight “Grand Touring” car, and in more recent years several Cabrios have been built using BMW power and mechanicals.

-Returning to the Marlin story, in October 1997 the company was bought by Terry and Mark Matthews and they, as the new owners of the remaining Marlin marque, introduced the turnkey Hunter.
-Using the Cabrio as its base, the Hunter was a factory built car featuring a high quality of assembly but allowed customers to request features to make their chosen car unique.
+Returning to the main story, in 1994/5 the Marlin company**** was bought by Terry and Mark Matthews and they, as the new owners of the Cabrio model, introduced the “turn key” Hunter alongside the Cabrio kits.
+Using the Cabrio as its base, the Hunter was a factory built car featuring a high quality of assembly to customers own ideas and specifications, which made their chosen car unique.

 The original launch of the Sportster had seen Marlin coming into more regular contact with a younger customer, and the Kool Kars 5exi was launched in 2003.
-Designed around the Rover K-Series engine/gearbox unit, this car offers a low-cost, easy-build with contemporary styling, and despite the move to a mid-engined layout the 5exi maintains many of the traditions of Marlin engineering, once again using an unusually large number of components from the one source.
+Designed around the Rover K-Series engine/gearbox unit, with the fibreglass body panels on a space frame chassis this car offers a low-cost, easy-build with contemporary styling.
+Despite the move to a mid-engined layout the 5exi maintains many of the traditions of Marlin engineering, and once again using an unusually large number of components from a single source.